 Stock category Description Crossbred lambs Male and female lambs with no 'ram like' characteristics.
 Generally weaned, shorn with no permanent teeth and normally older than 5 months.
-No Merino characteristics Crossbred ewes Female with more than two permanent teeth.
-No Merino characteristics Crossbred ewes and lambs Female with more than two permanent teeth with a lamb at foot.
-No Merino characteristics Crossbred wethers Castrated male sheep with no 'ram like' characteristics and with more than two permanent teeth Merino ewes Merino ewes, female, with more than two permanent teeth Merino lambs Merino lambs, male or female, with no 'ram like' characteristics.
-Generally weaned, shorn with no permanent teeth and normally older than 5 months Merino ewes with more than two permanent teeth Merino ewes, female, with more than two permanent teeth with a lamb at foot Merino wethers Merino male sheep with no 'ram like' characteristics and with more than two permanent teeth Merino mixed sex - sheep or lambs Merino ewes or lambs Rams (Meat) Meat breed rams and castrated male sheep with 'ram like' characteristics Rams (Merino) Merino rams and castrated male sheep with 'ram like' characteristics 6
+No Merino characteristics.
+Crossbred ewes Female with at least one (1) permanent incisor tooth in wear.
+No Merino characteristics.
+Crossbred ewes and lambs Female with more than two permanent teeth with a lamb at foot.
+No Merino characteristics.
+Crossbred wethers Castrate male sheep with no secondary sexual characteristics and has at least one (1) permanent incisor tooth in wear.
+Merino ewes Merino ewes, female, with at least one (1) permanent incisor tooth in wear.
+Merino lambs Merino lambs, male or female, with no secondary sexual characteristics.
+Generally weaned, shorn with no permanent incisor teeth in wear and normally older than 5 months.
+Merino ewes and lambs Merino ewe/female, with at least one (1) permanent incisor tooth in wear with a lamb at foot.
+Merino wethers Merino male sheep with no 'ram like' characteristics and with more than two permanent teeth.
+Merino mixed sex - sheep or lambs Merino ewes or lambs.
+Rams (Meat) Meat breed rams and castrated male sheep displaying secondary sexual characteristics.
+Rams (Merino) Merino rams and castrated male sheep displaying secondary sexual characteristics. -